emmyobonyo/bubble-sort-algo/README.md

 - Now You can edit the code and do a pull request

 To test the algorithm
-- Replace the values in the bubble_sort and bubble_sort_by arrays
+- Replace the values in the bubble_sort and bubble_sort_by arrays at the end of the algorithm
 - Run the code "ruby bubble_sort.rb" in your termial
 - Get your results